- Macroeconomic Level

 Unclear Definition And Measurement Of Digitization.

 Policymakers must understand that the environment for ICT has changed significantly from the one for which the original policies were designed (Sabbagh, et al., 2012).
 Further, the concept of digitization is poorly understood; there is a misunderstanding that digitization equates to broadband access when in reality, there are significant benefits linked to growing usage of digital technologies and applications beyond access alone (Sabbagh, et al., 2012).
-One of the effects of digitizing processes – in addition to potential efficiency gains – is making processes more tailorable and malleable (Fichman et al. 2014).
+One of the effects of digitizing services and processes – in addition to potential efficiency gains – is making processes more tailorable and malleable (Fichman et al. 2014).
 Once the concept of digitization is understood, the question shifts to a matter of assessing assimilation of ICT within a society.
 A significant challenge is the lack of established standard performance indicators to measure the extent to which ICT is being assimilated in societies (Sabbagh, et al., 2012).
 There are some tentative guidelines that can be used by countries to develop a preliminary understanding of where they measure in relation to others.
 Therefore, the first challenge is the defining and assessment of the adoption of ICT within a society.

 Lack Of Digitization Impact Assessment Tools.